What's mitral valve prolapse?

 When the heart pumps (contracts) part of one or both flaps collapse backward into the left atrium.
-In some cases, the prolapsed valve lets a small amount of blood leak backward through the valve, which may cause a heart murmur.
+In some cases, the prolapsed valve lets a small amount of blood leak backward through the valve, called regurgitation, which may cause a heart murmur.

 Is mitral valve prolapse dangerous?

 In most cases, it’s harmless.
 Most people who have the condition are unaware of it and their health isn't affected.
 However, in some cases treatment is required.

 The most common cause of MVP is abnormally stretchy valve leaflets (called myxomatous valve disease).
 Mitral valve prolapse occurs in around 2% of the population.
 A person can be born with the genetic risk of developing MVP.
 It also can be caused by other health problems, such as some connective tissue diseases.

 How's mitral valve prolapse detected?

 Because most patients with MVP don’t have symptoms, a murmur may be detected during a routine physical exam when listening to the heart with a stethoscope.
 Common symptoms include bursts of rapid heartbeat (palpitations), chest discomfort and fatigue.